MaxvanGils/primer3GUI/README.md

 streamlit run P3G_V1.0.py
 ```

 6. Open the application in your preferred browser using one of the URLs that appear in the console.
 For security reasons, the Local URL is safer.

 If no GUI appears or an error pops up, a reload of the page can fix this problem.

+For an overview of how each of the currently implemented settings affect primer picking, see the [Settings explanation](P3G/Settings_explained.md).

 <br>